-Elizabeth was co-opted onto the government’s Advisory Committee on the Misuse of Drugs New Recovery Committee in 2012, and currently serves as advisor to a number of organisations.
+Elizabeth was co-opted onto the government’s Advisory Committee on the Misuse of Drugs New Recovery Committee in 2012, and currently serves as adviser to a number of organisations.

 She was nominated as a Woman of Achievement at the Woman of the Year Lunch Awards from 2009-2012, and in 2017 was awarded an MBE by the Queen for services to people who experience drug addiction and their families.
 Her courage and determination to support families continues to raise awareness of the impact of drug use around the world.

 Providing a lifeline of safe and caring support to families, friends and partners affected by someone else's drug or alcohol use.